 The government reduced the Park's area to 3,770 sq km to provide more land for local farmers.

-In 1976, a year after Mozambique won its independence from Portugal, aerial surveys of the Park and adjacent Zambezi River delta counted 6,000 elephants and about 500 lions, the largest lion population recorded in the Gorongosa region to date.
+In 1976, a year after Mozambique won its independence from Portugal, aerial surveys of the Park and adjacent Zambezi River delta counted thousands of elephants in the region and a healthy population of lions, numbering in the hundreds.
+It was the largest lion population recorded in the greater Gorongosa region to date.

 Bantu-speaking people migrated from West Africa eastward to Lake Victoria and then south to the area now known as Mozambique.